Top Commitment to Sustainability

 In order to further enhance the corporate governance system, we have established an Audit & Supervisory Committee including several independent outside directors.
 We have adopted this system as we believe it will further strengthen the supervisory functions of the Board of Directors, ensure management transparency, and improve efficiency.

-Diagram of the corporate governance system(as of April 2023)
+Diagram of the corporate governance system(as of June 30, 2024)

 Results for fiscal year ended March 31, 2022